mrisher/smtp-sts/spec.md

 * c: Constraints on the recipient MX's TLS certificate (plain-text, required).
   See the section _Policy_ _Validation_ for more details.
 Possible values are:
-  * webpki: Indicating that the TLS certificate presented by the recipient MX must be valid according to the "web PKI" mechanism.
+  * webpki: Indicating that the TLS certificate presented by the recipient MX will be validated according to the "web PKI" mechanism.
-  * tlsa: Indicating that the TLS certificate presented by the recipient MX must match a (presumed to exist) DANE TLSA record.
+  * tlsa: Indicating that the TLS certificate presented by the recipient MX will match a (presumed to exist) DANE TLSA record.
 * e: Max lifetime of the policy (plain-text integer seconds).
-Well-behaved clients should cache a policy for up to this value from last policy fetch time.
+Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
-* rua: Address to which aggregate feedback should be sent (comma-separated plain-text list of email addresses, optional).
+* rua: Address to which aggregate feedback MAY be sent (comma-separated plain-text list of email addresses, optional).
 For example, "mailto:postmaster@example.com" from [@!RFC3986].
-* ruf: Address to which detailed forensic reports should be sent
+* ruf: Address to which detailed forensic reports MAY be sent

 # Formal Definition